HighwayChile/Final_Assignment_CS260/README.md

 # Final_Assignment_CS260
 Final for CS260, Spring 2024 - Make a Graph

+# Main message to Instructor

+Hello!
+Thank you for teaching us out!
+I know I have told you several times that I appreciate it, but it bears repeating!

+My planning phase lasted too long, and I ended up with a hodgepodge of half-baked ideas that sometimes would not improve my program.
+Therefore, my planning document (this README) is very long.

+My driver.cpp file works, but it is not a realistic driver of my program.
+If you want to compile and run something, your best bet is to compile and run test_function.cpp.
+This function shows a realistic set of manipulations to the graph.

+Thank you

+# Design

 # Program Flow

-* NOTE - I still like some of this functionality, but it doesn't quite make sense. change
+* NOTE - This program flow did not make it in. driver.cpp is not set up properly
 intro
 menu
 start